Swethamr402/awsadvent/stscreds.md

 In this way, careful account administrators can do away with IAM users entirely and limit their attack surface.

-### Putting it all together
+### A Working Example with Auth0
 Where I work, we have dozens of accounts, hundreds of users, and a few different identity providers.
 Our situation and our needs are possibly atypical but probably not unique.
 After a few different attempts, this is the solution that we ended up with.

 #### Auth0 as an Identity provider
 We opted to use [Auth0](https://auth0.com) as our identity provider.
 Or, to be more specific, our identity provider broker.
+Similar schemes can be achieved with other on-prem and SaaS identity providers, but the below will deal explicitly with Auth0.

 Auth0 is a SaaS identity provider hub that allows users to plug in and aggregate [a large number](https://auth0.com/docs/identityproviders) of other identity providers (including ADFS, GSuite, or even a local database) on the backend and extend them to provide authentication and authorization into their own applications or - in this case - flexibly integrate with third-party applications like AWS.